 The climb winds downwards, west/southwest, around Red Rock Loop and then turns south.
 You’ll come to a junction.
 South will take you onto Cliffside Dr. Or you can go east onto Grandview Ln.
 Either will work, although I prefer to go down Cliffside and then onto White Gates Dr, before hooking back up with Dromedary and then onto RockRidge Dr.

-Some people do this climb the other direction, which is a bit easier.
+Some people do this climb the other direction, which is slightly easier.
 But that’s a relative term.
-You’ll still see grades approaching 20% in spots.
+You’ll still see grades exceeding 20% in spots.